Noah2610/profile.rb/README.md

 ```
 The syntax is defined as _Regular Expressions_ in the config file.

-You can use Ruby operators in expressions, they are _eval_uated.
+You can use Ruby operators in expressions, they are <u>eval</u>uated.

 ### Command-Line Usage